danielaparker/jsoncons/doc/Examples.md

 <div id="B4"/>

-#### How can I replace the representation of NaN, Inf and -Inf when serializing?
-And when reading in again?
+#### Replace the representation of NaN, Inf and -Inf when serializing.
+And when reading in again.

 Set the serializing options for `nan_replacement`, `pos_inf_replacement` and `neg_inf_replacement` to distinct string values.